elatov/elatov.github.io/_posts/2025-01-20-gentoo-converting-systemd-networkd-with-wpa_supplicant-to-networkmanager-with-iwd-and-iwlwifi-issues.md

 I ran into this thread [[SOLVED] [GOOGLE NEST] 11n_disable=1 needed](https://bbs.archlinux.org/viewtopic.php?id=278344) and as a quick test I wanted to use my phone as a hot spot to see if that helps out.

 ## Connecting to WiFi with systemd-networkd and wpa_supplicant
-A while back I configured the machine to connect to my WiFI using [systemd-networkd](https://wiki.gentoo.org/wiki/Systemd/systemd-networkd#Wireless_card).
+A while back I configured my machine to connect to my WiFI using [systemd-networkd](https://wiki.gentoo.org/wiki/Systemd/systemd-networkd#Wireless_card).
 So first I created this file:

 ```
 > cat /etc/systemd/network/51-wifi-dhcp.network